Center Camp Performance

 Why Original Work?

-No Fire in the Cafe!
+No Fire in Center Camp!

-CD’s / Mp3’s of Original music
+CDs / Mp3s of Original music

 Do you have mp3’s of your original performance you would like to be played at Center Camp?
 We love to have music to play during our act changeovers!
-If this is something you are interested in please email your downloadable music to cafe-music@burningman.org or bring a physical copy of your work to the sound booth facing the Sound and Performance Stage behind the couches in Center Camp Cafe during event week!
+If this is something you are interested in, please email your downloadable music to Performers-CenterCamp@burningman.org or bring a physical copy of your work to the sound booth facing the Sound and Performance Stage behind the couches in Center Camp Cafe during event week!

 Wanna be a Tech Volunteer?